riversideresearch/ucpact/README.md

 `docker compose --profile dev build` once, and then `docker compose --profile dev up -d`.

 To run tests (does not use Keycloak), use `docker compose --profile tests build` once, and then `docker compose --profile tests up`.
 The tests will run automatically.

-## How to update the repository

-To update the submodules, simply change into the appropriate directory, update the repo to where you would like it to point, and then commit the submodule changes.

 ## How to access Keycloak admin UI